Effective Coaching Techniques in the Workplace: Tips to Ignite Potential

 As new managers navigate their changing roles, they may not understand the nuances of managing vs. coaching.
 They need to know the appropriate mix of coaching and direction to get the best out of their employees.
 At the same time, new managers need some coaching from their supervisors too.
 An environment of ongoing guidance and effective coaching techniques is appropriate at all levels throughout a company.

 The following tips illustrate some action items for how to coach your staff.
-Our courses on coaching also cover many of these tips; you can watch our full series on coaching in a free trial of our HSI LMS.
+Our courses on coaching also cover many of these tips; you can watch our full series on coaching by requesting a free trial of our HSI LMS.

 Tip #1: Coaching Effectively Starts With Mutual Trust